 Filing your case as soon as possible will make it easier to litigate your claim.
 For example, it may be easier to gather evidence concerning your case if you do not allow too much time to pass.

-Maryland Laboratory Malpractice Attorneys Offering Free Consultations
+Maryland Laboratory Malpractice Attorneys Offering Legal Consultations

 If you or a family member received a false-positive HIV test, you should consult with an experienced Maryland laboratory malpractice attorney.
 At Whitney, LLP, our medical malpractice attorneys have extensive experience dealing with several types of misdiagnosis cases.
 We will provide you with the unique legal representation that you need to pursue the legal compensation that you deserve.
-To schedule a free legal consultation, call Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a consultation, call Whitney, LLP at (410) 583-8000, or contact us online.